 You would probably not expect that some subdirectories of C:\Windows are writable

 by everyone.
-The people who made the defaults for SRP did not know either.
+It seems that the people who made the defaults for SRP did not know either.

 You should add disallow rules for